Work with Rose

 I can be the featured storyteller and can select other talented tellers to diversify your event.
 In addition to the showcase, I can open storytelling to the audience for people who spontaneously decide to put their name in a hat to tell their own short one- to two-minute tale.
 As a part of the showcase, I can invite audience participation “Moth style” by asking people to anonymously share a one sentence vignette related to the story theme(s).

-I am teaching a three-part storytelling workshop for Acton Community Ed this Fall to help people learn how to write and tell their own true stories.
-At the end the workshop, participants may have the opportunity to tell their stories at a Fugitive Stories event.
+At the end the workshop, participants may have the opportunity to tell their stories at a Fugitive Stories event!

 Listen to my first win at “The Moth,” from March 21, 2016 at The Oberon Theatre in Harvard Square.
 The host was esteemed author and NPR radio host, Steve Almond.